mui/mui-x/docs/data/date-pickers/overview/overview.md

 If you are already using one of the libraries listed above in your application, then you can keep using it with the Date and Time Pickers as well.
 This will avoid bundling two libraries.

-If you are starting a new project without any date manipulation outside of `@mui/x-date-pickers`, then we recommend using `dayjs` because it will have the smallest impact on your application's bundle size.
+If you don't have your own requirements or don't manipulate dates outside of MUI components, then the recommendation is to use `dayjs` because it has the smallest impact on your application's bundle size.

 Here is the weight added to your gzipped bundle size by each of these libraries when used inside the Date and Time Pickers: